bvarnai/drs/README.md

 ```
 This will store data on `drs-server` in `/var/drs/myproject` directory.

+:memo: For my projects, the repository called `myapp-builds` and working directory called `myapp`, this will give `myapp-builds/myapp` local directory.
+But nothing wrong with have `myapp/myapp` structure.

 ### Working directory explained

 The actual contents/files are not stored in the *drs* metadata repository, but there is a dedicated directory called the working directory (a working copy if you please).
-For convenience this is placed under a sub directory in drs repository and it's ignored by Git.
+For convenience this is placed under a sub directory in drs repository and it's ignored by *Git*.

 Example structure
 ```bash